Hardcover edition, 2015.

 But my most surprising find was the fact, buried in his Belgium immigration documents from 1927, that his family lived in Brooklyn, New York.

-I wondered: why Israel was in Belgium when his family was in New York?
+I wondered: why was Israel in Belgium when his family was in New York?

 Israel lived in the U.S. for four years.
 For unknown reasons, he applied for a Polish Passport at the Polish Consulate in New York on July 31, 1925.
 Sometime after that, he returned to Europe (most likely to Le Havre).